Post C-Section Workout: Get Back in Shape After Baby

 Do Pelvic floor Exercises after a C-section Help?

 Yes.
-If you participated in my pregnancy health and fitness program, then you would have been doing your pelvic floor exercises every week.
+If you participated in my online program, then you would have been doing your pelvic floor exercises every week.
 And this should be paying off right now as you have strengthened your pelvic floor muscles.

 After your c-section, you can start to exercise your pelvic floor once your catheter has been removed and as soon as you feel ready.